 Amazon’s Prime Air concept triggered an explosion of startup and corporate interest in automated drones capable of fulfilling final-leg deliveries.
 However, drone designs to date have had limited speed, range, and capacity, especially when compared to the traditional delivery truck.
 These limitations have driven the exploration of concepts such as Amazon’s aforementioned flying warehouse or Daimler’s mothership vans.

-An early February 2017 grant reveals that IBM is also researching ways to improve upon these shortcomings, detailing various methods for drones to conduct in-flight handoffs of packages.
+This grant reveals that IBM is also researching ways to improve upon these shortcomings, detailing various methods for drones to conduct in-flight handoffs of packages.

 The patent’s description explicitly references last-mile package delivery as a use case: “Embodiments of the present disclosure provide for the delivery of a payload beyond the range or authorized area of operation for a single autonomous drone.
 Some embodiments of the present disclosure further provide for cooperation between multiple autonomous drones in the delivery of a payload from an originating location, such as a warehouse for example, to a final destination, such as a customer’s home for example.”

 As long-range electric vehicles (EVs) slowly become a mainstream reality, automakers and private investors have allocated large amounts of capital into developing EVs as well as the supporting infrastructure they require.
-A patent granted to Ford in January 2017 addresses the latter need, describing a spring-loaded vehicle charging system that could automatically deploy and fold away into a recessed slot while not in use.
+A patent granted to Ford addresses the latter need, describing a spring-loaded vehicle charging system that could automatically deploy and fold away into a recessed slot while not in use.

 Obviously, this would be a convenient charging system for human drivers.
 Though not explicitly mentioned in the patent description, such a concept might also be a boon for autonomous electric vehicles, which could automatically dock and recharge at such a station without any need for human intervention.